ansible/awx/docs/docsite/rst/userguide/job_templates.rst

 .. index::
    pair: job templates; jobs, launching

-A major benefit of |at| is the push-button deployment of Ansible playbooks.
+A major benefit of AWX is the push-button deployment of Ansible playbooks.
 You can easily configure a template to store all parameters you would normally pass to the ansible-playbook on the command line--not just the playbooks, but the inventory, credentials, extra variables, and all options and settings you can specify on the command line.

 Easier deployments drive consistency, by running your playbooks the same way each time, and allow you to delegate responsibilities--even users who aren’t Ansible experts can run playbooks written by others.